Helen McNair - Radiographer

 What has made a difference to progressing your research career?

-I have been really lucky to have been part of a multidisciplinary team who have encouraged me and supported the research I’ve undertaken, from clinical colleagues from all professional disciplines through to academic supervisors.
+The many colleagues who have encouraged me and supported the research I’ve undertaken, from clinical colleagues from all professional disciplines through to academic supervisors and mentors.

 Where do you see your clinical academic career going over the next five years?

-Helen McNair, Research Lead Radiographer, Royal Marsden NHS Foundation Trust, firstname.lastname@example.org
+Dr Helen McNair, Research Lead Radiographer/ HEE/NIHR senior clinical lecturer, Royal Marsden NHS Foundation Trust and Institute of Cancer Research email@example.com

 To download Helen's case study please click here: Helen McNair